magicwheel/magicwheel/README.md

 ## Development

-The 'debug' query parameter will fetch the agent scripts non-aggregated: http://magicwheel.info?debug The 'refresh' query parameter will rebuild the application zip on the server Use the /compile path to reaggregate and minify the agent scripts once changed
+The 'debug' query parameter will fetch the agent scripts non-aggregated: http://magicwheel.info?debug

+The 'refresh' query parameter will rebuild the application zip on the server.

+Use the /compile path to reaggregate and minify the agent scripts once changed

 ##Feedback

 dannyhad@gmail.com

 ##License

 MIT